Priyanshu-5257/Language-Model-STS-CFT/README.md

 We utilize the processed NLI dataset (273K) with our synthetic dataset (63K) for finetuning the model

 ## Training
-Use train_0.py and set the paths to fine tune your model for embedding.
+Use train_0.py and set the paths to fine tune your model for embedding using LoRA.
 We used qwen2-0.5-it 0.5 billion parametor model for fine tuning.